Amber-MD/cpptraj/README.md

 CPPTRAJ can be built with both MPI and OpenMP; when running this build users should take care to properly set OMP_NUM_THREADS if using more than 1 MPI thread per node.
 A CUDA build is now also available via the `-cuda` flag.
+By default CPPTRAJ will be configured for multiple shader models; to restrict the CUDA build to a single shader model use the SHADER_MODEL environment variable.
 Any combination of `-cuda`, `-mpi`, and `-openmp` may be used.

 The configure script by default sets everything up to link dynamically.
 The